heavycavalry/heavycavalry/README.md

 ## Hi everyone!
 I'm Klaudia ! 👋
 ### Third year Student of the Infomatic and Econometics in Krakow.
-Full-stack module.
 #### I intensively develop my skills in frontend technologies.

 ### Connect with me: